 We hosted a preliminary open house on November 13, 2019.
 It was accompanied by an online survey.
 Information from the open house and survey will help start developing a vision for the future of Fleetwood.

-Starting in spring 2020 we will begin exploring options.
-The objectives will be to:
+In spring 2020 we will began exploring options.
+The objectives were to:

 - Build awareness and a vision for Fleetwood